Xenia Municipal Court - Fairborn Daily Herald

-Ronald L. Sizemore, at large, Xenia, guilty obstructing official business, fines $241, 90 days.
-Jail suspended on condition no similar violation within five years.
-Pending felonies out of same event.
+Robert J. Russell, 543 Smith Ave.
+Apt.
+B, Xenia, guilty obstructing official business, fines $290, 90 days, 88 suspended.
+Jail credit on condition no future violation within five years.

+Phillip K. Sam II, 1783 Statehouse Court, Bellbrook, reduced charge disorderly conduct, fines $315.

 Xenia Municipal Court report is compiled from completed cases occurring in throughout Greene County.
 Report compiled by Natalie Jones.